jianminchen/100-hard-level-algorithms-2018-summer-campaign/vertically traverse tree/readme.md

 I wrote a solution in weekly contest 122, but I could not pass online judge.
 So I wrote a discussion post in the following:<br>
 [Failed test case](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/discuss/231134/c-leetcode-online-judge-for-c-test-case-is-problematic/455439) Need to figure out how to fix the issue later<br>

+June 3, 2019<br>
+[Leetcode 987.
+Vertical Order Traversal of a Binary Tree](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/discuss/304946/C-SortDictionary-SortedList-SortedSet-all-are-used-in-one-solution) C# SortDictionary, SortedList, SortedSet all are used in one solution<br>

 Feb.
 9, 2020<br>
 My performance as an interviweee on Feb.
 9, 2020. <br>
 [My C# code](https://gist.github.com/jianminchen/f764c85561eb69397b3f6b87910e4b5b) Feedback see the following:<br>